KyberNetwork/kyberswap-documentation/kyberswap-solutions/kyberswap-liquidity-widget/integrating-the-kyberswap-liquidity-widget.md

 description: Zap into a Liquidity Protocol With Minimal Code
 ---

-# Integrating The KyberSwap Liqudity Widget
+# Integrating The KyberSwap Liquidity Widget

 Installing the Liquidity Widget